 Now you've learnt five figures!
 What's more, any of these figures can gradually turn either to the left or the right, and if you want, you can always end the final step in Promenade Position by just turning your bodies slightly and opening up.
 Click on any of the figures above to see a video performance of that figure.

 In addition to taking these tiny 1-2-1-2 steps, we can use regular walking steps in Paso Doble.
-Stand in Closed Position, and the Man will walk forward, RF, LF, RF, and then close LF to RF so you end with your feet together.
-The Lady will walk backward, mirroring the Man.
-That figure is called the Deplacement, and is used just to move from one place to another on the floor.
+Stand in Closed Position, and the Man will step in place with his RF, then walk forward, LF, RF, and then close LF to RF so you end with your feet together.
+The Lady will mirror the Man.
+That figure is called the Attack, and is used just to move from one place to another on the floor.
 What makes this different from the Basic Movement Forward is that all the steps are regular length walking steps, instead of tiny steps on the balls of the feet.

 You can also walk in Promenade Position.
 Starting in Promenade Position, do the same thing as above, but this time with both dancers going forward.
 Starting in Promenade Position standing on the outside foot, the Man will step RF, LF RF, and then close his LF to his RF, turning back to face his partner squarely.
 The Lady will dance the natural opposite.
 That figure is called the Promenade Close.